 where $(w,p) \in Y\times H^2 (\R^2)$ is the unique solution to \eqref{mar15.linpb.1}, \eqref{mar15.linpb.2}.
 Clearly $F(\cdot,0)$ is a constant mapping.
 Moreover $F$ is continuous and also compact due to the compact embedding $Y\hookrightarrow X$, see Lemma \ref{lem_comp}.

-Next we show that any fixed point $w\in Y$ of $F(\cdot,\sigma)$ is nonnegative and uniformly bounded in $\sigma$.
-To show nonnegativity we use a Stampacchia truncation argument.
+Next, we show that any fixed point is nonnegative and uniformly bounded in $\sigma$.
+We use a Stampacchia truncation argument.
 This method is generally used in nonlinear elliptic problems to show positivity, boundedness and higher regularity via the choice of particular test functions.
-In our case by choosing $\phi=w_-$ and $\psi = p_-$ as test functions we get
+In our case, by choosing $\phi=w_-$ and $\psi = p_-$ as test functions, we get

 from which it follows that $w, p\geq 0$ a.e.~in $\R^2$.
 The nonnegativity of $w$ and the $H^2(\R^2)$-regularity of $p$ allow for the formulation

 where we defined $u\equiv w^{\frac{1}{\beta-1}}$.

 We now search for uniform bounds with respect to $\sigma$: choosing $\phi = u^{\beta-1}$ in \eqref{mar15.fp.1} leads to